cbedwards/butterflyGamSims/README.md

 #### Function to generate yearly population abundance index

-`abund_generator.R` contains two functions for this, which need roxygen2 documentation.
+`abund_generator.R` contains two functions for this.

 #### Function to generate activity curve in each year